marcin-kli/MP2/README.md

 * ### 20 Greatest earthquakes

-    In this section I had to set fix data in a function.
+    In this section I had to set fixed data in a function.
     After setting magnitude to 8.4 and date to 1727-11-10 I got a list limited to 20 positions.
-Map view options are the same like in the latest earthquakes section.
+    Search results are sorted by date and map view options are the same like in the latest earthquakes section.

 * ### Custom search